 Fix Screen Issues on Samsung Galaxy Tab S8

 There are many reasons why the Samsung Galaxy Tab S8 could not be working properly.

-The first fix you should try is restarting your tablet.
+The first fix you should try is restarting your phone.
 It will work most of the time if it doesn't try the following solutions.

 It is the most common reason for poor screen performance.
 Dirty screens are caused by dirt, dust, oil, grease, or liquid over the screen.